Increasing pressure on the NHS due to last for weeks – Johnson

 Joe Harrison, the chief executive of Milton Keynes University Hospital said his site was not yet declaring a critical incident but said on Twitter he expected the “very pressured” situation to get worse before it got better.

+The figures published by the Scottish Government showed 65,860 new tests for Covid-19 reported results and 34.9% were positive.

+The figures include a note advising of delays in between tests being taken and results being reported, but saying Public Health Scotland is monitoring the situation.

-In a bid to stop the spread of the Omicron variant, the Government announced secondary school pupils would be asked to wear masks in the classroom again.
+In a bid to stop the spread of the Omicron variant, the UK Government announced secondary school pupils in England would be asked to wear masks in the classroom again.

 Mr Johnson said he was not happy about the idea but that it was a necessary step.